orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

 - `this.node.types.Buffer(msgString)` encoded the message, after JSON stringification, into a Buffer object.
 - `this.node.pubsub.publish(topic, messageBuffer)` sends the encoded Buffer to the topic specified.
 In our case, this will be the IPFS id

-> **Note:** These techniques presented for _educational purposes only_, with no consideration as to security or privacy.
+> **Note:** These techniques are presented for _educational purposes only_, with no consideration as to security or privacy.
 You should be encrypting and signing messages at the application level.
 More on this in Chapter 6 of the tutorial.

 ### Key Takeaways